 Dr. Bryant is a renowned expert on the development and impact of media, technology, and play on consumers.
 Previously, she led AARP’s world-class Research Center and Technology & Digital Equity social impact area.
 At AARP, she transformed the Research Center with a focus on re-envisioning data storytelling, integrating insights, building research products, and expanding the impact of their work.

-Prior to AARP, Dr. Bryant was the founder and CEO of PlayScience, a research and design firm that led innovation around branding, content creation, and development for major global companies and partnered with marquee family brands including Sesame Workshop, Disney, and Girl Scouts.
+Prior to AARP, Dr. Bryant was the founder and CEO of PlayScience, a research and design firm that led innovation around branding, content creation, education design, and development for major global companies and partnered with marquee family brands including Sesame Workshop, Disney, and Girl Scouts.
 Alison was also Senior Director of Digital Research for the Nickelodeon/MTV Networks Kids & Family Group.